Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

 Jalen Brunson Insights vs. the Cavaliers

-- This season, Jalen Brunson has made 8.6 shots per game, which accounts for 17.0% of his team's total makes.
+- This season, Jalen Brunson has made 8.6 shots from the floor per game, which accounts for 17.0% of his team's total makes.

-- He's attempted 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.
+- He's knocked down 2.0 threes per game, or 12.9% of his team's makes from beyond the arc this season.

-- The Knicks rank 23rd in possessions per game with 101.
-His opponents, the Cavaliers, have the slowest tempo with 98.7 possessions per contest.
+- Brunson's opponents, the Cavaliers, have the NBA's slowest tempo with 98.7 possessions per game, while his Knicks rank 23rd in possessions per game with 101.

-- Defensively, the Cavaliers are ranked No. 1 in the NBA, allowing 106.9 points per contest.
+- Defensively, the Cavaliers are No. 1 in the NBA, giving up 106.9 points per contest.

 - The Cavaliers allow 41.2 rebounds per contest, ranking second in the league.

-- The Cavaliers are the best squad in the league, allowing 23 assists per contest.
+- The Cavaliers give up 23 assists per game, best in the league.

-- In terms of 3-pointers, the Cavaliers have conceded 11.3 makes per game, second in the league.
+- Giving up 11.3 made 3-pointers per game, the Cavaliers are the second-ranked team in the league.

 Jalen Brunson vs. the Cavaliers